-The Stewards decisions concerning any lap time cancellation for this reason are not deemed to be appealed.
+The Stewards decisions concerning any lap time cancellation for this reason are notappealable.

-34. STOPPING THE PRACTICE
+33. STOPPING THE PRACTICE

-34.1 Should it become necessary to stop the practice because the circuit is blocked by an accident or because weather or other conditions make it dangerous to continue, the red flag and the abort lights will be shown at the Line.
+33.1 Should it become necessary to stop the practice because the circuit is blocked by an accident or because weather or other conditions make it dangerous to continue, the red flag and the abort lights will be shown at the Line.
 Simultaneously, red flags will be shown at all the marshals' posts.

-34.2 When the signal is given to stop, all cars shall immediately reduce speed and proceed slowly back to their respective pits; parking in the fast lane is forbidden.

-34.3 All cars abandoned on the track will be removed to a safe place.
+- 33.2 When the signal is given to stop, all cars shall immediately reduce speed and proceed slowly back to their respective pits; parking in the fast lane is forbidden. - 33.3 All cars abandoned on the track will be removed to a safe place.

-35. THE GRID
+34. THE QUALIFYING RACE GRID

-35.1 At the end of a qualifying practice, the fastest time achieved by each driver will be published officially.

-35.2 a) Any driver whose best qualifying lap of the first qualifying exceeds 107% of the fastest time will not be allowed to take part in the Race 1.

-b) Any driver whose best qualifying lap of the second qualifying exceeds 107% of the fastest time will not be allowed to take part in Race 2.

-c) However, under exceptional circumstances, which may include setting a lap time in a previous free practice session, the Stewards may permit the car to start the race.

-Should more than one driver be accepted in this manner, their order will be determined by the Stewards.
+- 34.1 At the end of the qualifying practice, the fastest time achieved by each driver will be published officially. - 34.2 a) Any driver whose best qualifying lap exceeds 107% of the fastest time will not be allowed to take part in neither the Qualifying Race nor Main Race. - b) However, under exceptional circumstances, which may include setting a lap time in a previous free practice session, the Stewards may permit the car to start a race. - Should more than one driver be accepted in this manner, their order will be determined by the Stewards.
 In neither case may a competitor appeal against the Stewards' decision.

-35.3 a) The starting grid for Race 1 will be drawn up in the order of the fastest time achieved by each driver in the first qualifying practice session.

-b) Should two or more drivers have set identical times during qualifying, priority will be given to the one who set it first.

-c) Once the grid has been established in accordance with Article 35.3 a) and b), grid position penalties (if any) will be applied to the drivers in question in the order in which the offences were committed.

-35.4 a) The starting grid for Race 2 will be drawn up in the order of the fastest time achieved by each driver in the second qualifying practice session b) Should two or more drivers have set identical times during qualifying, priority will be given to the one who set it first.

-c) Once the grid has been established in accordance with Article 35.4 a) and b), grid position penalties (if any) will be applied to the drivers in question in the order in which the offences were committed.
+- a) The starting grid for the Qualifying Race will be drawn up in the order of the fastest time achieved by each driver in the qualifying practice session. - b) Should two or more drivers have set identical times during qualifying, priority will be given to the one who set it first. - c) Once the grid has been established in accordance with Article 34.3 a) and b), grid position penalties (if any) will be applied to the drivers in question in the following order: